Construction worker on a job site reviewing plans with a residential build in progress

 Max Jacobson Apr 13, 2026

-St. George is growing faster than most cities in the country.
-New subdivisions are going up in Little Valley, Desert Color, and along the Southern Parkway corridor.
-Washington County issued over 4,000 building permits last year.
-And every one of those projects needs contractors: general contractors, roofers, framers, electricians, plumbers, concrete crews.
+Washington County issued over 4,000 building permits last year, and every one of those projects needs contractors: general contractors, roofers, framers, electricians, plumbers, concrete crews.

 New Residents Don't Have a Referral Network